-- Two starting wafers undergo thermal oxidation to grow silicon dioxide layers.
+- Two starting wafers undergo thermal oxidation to grow silicon dioxide (thermal oxide) layers.
+When in the furnace, oxide will grow on all sides of the wafer unless one side is covered with a resist.

-- Once the oxide layer is sufficiently thick, the wafers bond together at the oxide film.
-The atomic structure of silicon dioxide allows the wafers to partially bond at room temperature, although to solidify the bonds, they bake at about 1100°C.
+- Once the oxide layer is sufficiently thick, the wafers are bonded together at the oxide film.
+Roughness in the atomic structure of silicon dioxide allows the wafers to partially bond at room temperature, although to solidify the bonds, they are baked at about 1100°C.

-- After bonding, the wafers undergo an etching stage.
+- After bonding, the wafers undergo the ‘etching’ stage, using methods more common in wafer thinning, rather than lithographic etching.
 The wafers undergo chemical mechanical polishing (CMP) or etching in order to remove the majority of one of the substrates, leaving just a thin layer of silicon above the silicon dioxide film.
 To improve uniformity during the etching process, an etch-stop limits how thin the wafer will get.
 To use an etch-stop, one of the starting wafers is doped heavily p-type (>1019 cm-3) via implant or epitaxy prior to bonding.
 The doped wafer is then exposed to a highly selective etchant that removes the doped portion of the wafer.
 This allows the dopants to predetermine the thickness and uniformity of the top silicon layer.

 Separation by IMplantation of OXygen (SIMOX)

-This is the most common fabrication process for silicon on insulator wafers because of its ability to precisely control the thickness of the oxide layer.
+This process is often preferred to other fabrications techniques for silicon on insulator wafers because of its ability to precisely control the thickness of the oxide layer.
 For some applications, nitrogen or oxynitride can replace oxygen without adverse affects, although the vast majority of applications require oxygen.

 - The process is fairly simple, and just requires implantation of a large number of oxygen ions below the surface of a wafer.

 - Oxygen ions implant into the silicon by an ion beam.
-The energy used to implant the oxygen ions determines the depth of the silicon dioxide layer, as well as the thickness of the subsequent silicon overlayer.
+The energy used to implant the oxygen ions determines the depth of the silicon dioxide layer, as well as the thickness of the subsequent silicon overlayer (device layer).

-- Without changing other variables, a wafer implanted with oxygen ions travelling 200keV will produce a wafer with a silicon dioxide layer of ~.5μm, and a top silicon layer of ~.3μm.
+- Without changing other variables, a wafer implanted with oxygen ions travelling 200keV will produce a wafer with a silicon dioxide layer of ~.5μm (500nm), and a top silicon layer of ~.3μm (300nm).

 - If the wafer stays at room temperature and pressure, an extra amorphous silicon layer will form on the surface.
 In order to prevent this, the wafer temperature must not dip below 600°C at any point during the fabrication process.